Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 This project focuses on analyzing customer data for a subscription service to identify segments and trends with the aim of understanding customer behavior, tracking subscription types and pinpointing key parterns in cancellations and renewals.

 ## Data Source
-The data used for this sales analysis was collected from the retail's store Point of Sales System(POS)
+The data used for this sales analysis was collected from the Subscription Service's Internal CRM and Billing Systems.
 - Data Collected:
-1. Order Id
+1. Custormer ID
-2. Custormer Id
+2. Custormer Name
-3. Product
+3. Region
-4. Region
+4. Subscription Type
-5. Order Date
+5. Subscription Start Date
-6. Quantity
+6. Subscription End Date
-7. Unit Price
+7. Subscription Cancellation
+8. Revenue
-- Timeframe: Data from 31st of January 2023 to 1st of September 2024
+- Timeframe: Data from 31st of January 2022 to 1st of September 2024

 ## Project Objective
 The objectives of this project was to determine and analyze the following;